cvilsmeier/sqinn/binary_protocol.md

     [11] 0x62
     [12] 0x00        1 null byte

-Byte 0 is set to 10, which is FC\_OPEN.
-Bytes 1 to 12 contain the only
-argument to FC\_OPEN, which is the filename to be opened.
+Byte 0 is set to 10, which is the numerical code for FC\_OPEN.
+Bytes 1 to 12 contain the only argument to FC\_OPEN, which is the filename to be opened.

+For sending the request to Sqinn's stdin, the request has to be preceded by its 4-byte size N, so that Sqinn knows how many bytes it must read before it can start processing the request.
+In our example N is decimal 13 (0x0C), so the complete telegram will look like this:

+    [ 0] 0x00        4-byte size of subsequent request payload (13 in this case)
+    [ 1] 0x00
+    [ 2] 0x00
+    [ 3] 0x0C
+    [ 4] 0x0A        FC_OPEN
+    [ 5] 0x00        4-byte size of filename plus terminating null (8 in this case)
+    [ 6] 0x00
+    [ 7] 0x00
+    [ 8] 0x08
+    [ 9] 0x74        7 bytes filename "test.db"
+    [10] 0x65
+    [11] 0x73
+    [12] 0x74
+    [13] 0x2e
+    [14] 0x64
+    [15] 0x62
+    [16] 0x00        1 null byte

-If the file could be opened, sqinn will output the following response:
+If the file could be opened, sqinn will output the following response payload:

     [0] 0x01         bool 1 "ok"

 If a error occurred, sqinn will output an error:

     [ 0] 0x00        bool 0 "not ok"
-    [ 1] 0x00        4 bytes size of error message plus terminating null byte
-    [ 2] 0x00
+    [ 1] 0x00        4 bytes size of error message plus terminating null byte (10 i this case) [ 2] 0x00
     [ 3] 0x00
     [ 4] 0x0A